Learn how to knit a dishcloth with a basic dishcloth pattern, how to cast on, and cast off. Also included are links to

 - how to knit two stitches together

 - and how to bind off (aka cast off).

-When you’re done you’ll have a new skill, the gratification of knowing that you created something useful, and a fancy knew dishcloth.
+When you’re done you’ll have a new skill, the gratification of knowing that you created something useful, and a fancy new dishcloth.

 And then another, and another, and another – because once you learn how to make a dishcloth you won’t be able to stop knitting!
 Trust me.

 How cool is that, right?

 How to Knit a Dishcloth: Grandma’s Dishcloth Pattern

-- Skein of your favorite “Sugar ‘n Cream” cotton yarn (buy online or at your local craft store)
+- A skein of your favorite “Sugar ‘n Cream” cotton yarn (buy online or at your local craft store)

 - Size 6 or 7 needles (US) (find needles here)